devpi/devpi-ldap/README.rst

 ``attribute_name``
   The name of the attribute which should be extracted from the search result.

+``userdn``
+  The distinguished name of the user which should be used for the search operation.
+  If you don't have anonymous user search or if the users can't search their own groups, then you need to set this to a user which has the necessary rights.

+``password``
+  The password for the user in ``userdn``.

 The YAML file should then look similar to this:

 .. code-block:: yaml